theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started-table/define-table-extraction.md

 5. Click **[OK]** (4) to confirm.

 The window "Extract Single and Joint SAP Tables or Views" opens.
-In this window you can define simple table extractions or join tables for extractions.
+In the opened window you can define simple table extractions or join tables for extractions.
 In the following example, a single table is extracted. <br>

-{% include _content/en/tables/define-a-table-extraction.md  %}